 Christmas Creations: DIY Citrus Fruit Garland

-With Christmas just around the corner, what better way to get into the Yuletide spirit than by decorating your home for the holidays!
-While buying Christmas decorations may well be an easier approach, making your own festive decorations adds a special, cosy touch to your home, and in the process allows you to save money for your much-anticipated (or dreaded!)
-Christmas shopping.
-What’s more, you can get the whole family involved, allowing you to spend precious time with your loved ones.
-So, if you’re interested in decking out your home with pretty, handcrafted decorations this Christmas, you’re in luck!
-We’re here to help with a guide to creating your very own garland using easily accessible materials.
-Just snip a couple of branches from your Christmas tree and pick up a few citrus fruits and spices from your local shop, and you’re all set!
-So, whether draped across your mantelpiece or suspended over your dining table, these citrus fruit garlands are sure to add a touch of Christmas cheer to your home!
+While most of us head to the shops when we see that last year's Christmas decorations are looking a little tired, there's another option: to make our own!
+Hand-making festive decorations adds a personal touch to your home and can save you some serious pennies to spend on your Christmas shopping.
+What’s more, the whole family can get involved, allowing you to spend precious time with your loved ones.
+We've created a guide to making your very own garland using easily accessible materials.
+Just snip a couple of branches from your Christmas tree, pick up a some citrus fruits and spices from your local shop, and you’re all set!
+Whether draped across your mantelpiece or as a centrepiece on your dining table, these citrus fruit garlands are sure to add a touch of Christmas cheer to your home!

 What you’ll need: